Who I Am

 I also understand the thrills and frustrations of the creative process from personal experience.
 One day you are brimming with ideas and can barely keep up with yourself.
 Then suddenly, you hit a moment where despite all skills and techniques, inspiration, like Elvis, has left the building.
 As well as my writing and creating of workshops, I am a dancer, studying and developing my practice of the Argentine Tango, an improvised dance which enhances and contributes to my coaching style.

-If you are serious about making a change in your creative life, contact me by email or phone for a conversation.
+If you are serious about making a change in your creative life, contact me for an exploratory conversation.

 "Thank you, Debs - you have opened so many doors for me.”